List on Bids44 →

 Common Scams to Watch For (India 2026)

-Kms Rollback: This is unfortunately very common.
+Kms Rollback (Odometer Tampering) This is one of the most prevalent scams.
 Sellers tamper with the odometer to show a lower reading, making the car appear less used and more valuable.
-Always cross-check the odometer with service history records, the Parivahan app, and look for tell-tale signs like excessive pedal/steering wear or an old-looking car with very low kilometres.

 Seller’s Guide — How to Maximize Your Hyundai Exter Resale